cocotb/cocotb/documentation/source/endian_swapper.rst

     factory.add_option("backpressure_inserter",   [None, wave, intermittent_single_cycles, random_50_percent])
     factory.generate_tests()

-This will generate 32 tests (named run_test_001 to run_test_032) with all possible permutations of options provided for each argument.
+This will generate 32 tests (named ``run_test_001`` to ``run_test_032``) with all possible permutations of the options provided for each argument.
 Note that we utilise some of the built-in generators to toggle backpressure and insert idle cycles.